cfpb/RegTech-test-files/README.md

-# Register test files
+# Lending Application Register (LAR) Test Files

-This repository contains small business lending application register test files that can be used to explore various parts of the beta for the Small Business Lending Data Filing Platform.
+This repository contains test files that can be used to explore various parts of the beta for the Small Business Lending Data Filing Platform, also known as 1071 or SBL.
 There are two subfolders within the small_business_lending folder: demo_files and dev_files.
 Their respective readmes have additional detail, but here's a high-level overview of their contents.

 ## [demo_files](https://github.com/cfpb/LAR-test-files/tree/main/sbl/demo_files)